-Linear Regression Confidence Interval in Excel (Calculation and Interpretation)
+Linear Regression Confidence Interval in Excel: Calculation and Interpretation

-• First, select the entire dataset (B4:C13).
+• Select the entire dataset (B4:C13).
 Then go to Insert >> Insert Scatter (X, Y) or Bubble Chart >> Scatter as shown below.

 insert Scatter Chart for Linear Regression line

-• After that, the following chart will be created.
+• The following chart will be created.

 scatter chart